 1. Go to the federal government’s website: studentaid.gov/pslf and navigate to the PSLF Help Tool

 Log In using your FSA ID.
 If you do not have an FSA ID, create one.

 2. Use the PSLF Help Tool to generate a PSLF Form.
 The Tool will guide you through the process.

 3. Have your employer sign the PSLF Form.
 Navigating the Tool will result in a PDF that you must print, sign, and have your employer sign to verify your periods of employment.

 4. Submit your PSLF Form online.

-Once you have the form signed by your employer, you should submit it to FedLoan Servicing using the instructions and contact information included on the form.
-FedLoan Servicing is
+Once you have the form signed by your employer, you should submit it to the student loan servicer listed on the form.

 TIP: If you have had multiple employers since October of 2007, be sure to submit a PSLF Form for every qualifying employer you’ve worked for.